Today’s wedding is an absolute stunner, but the Eliza Jane Howell dress really stands out for me, as it is so beautiful and unusual.

 Meet Natalie and Jeremy, who married at St Mary’s Church in Queniborough, Leicestershire on the 31st of July 2015, followed by a reception at The Griffin Inn.
 Natalie struggled with choosing a style for her wedding day and decided in the end to just go with what she loved and it works perfectly.
 Just be yourselves and it will all come together.
-The man behind these wonderful photographs was Ash Davenport of Miki Photography, who has featured on the blog a number of times before and always delights with his ability to capture such emotion in his work.
+The man behind these wonderful photographs was London wedding photographer Ash Davenport of Miki Studios, who has featured on the blog a number of times before and always delights with his ability to capture such emotion in his work.

 “The Dorothy gown by Eliza Jane Howell was like nothing I’d seen or tried on before and it just shimmered on the hanger.
 As I am a bit of a magpie I had to try it on.”